Danieldzy/OpenVas-Nessus/README.md

 <br />

 <br />
 Note on the report it says "10.0.2.15 - METASPLOITABLE SSH Failure Protocol SSH, Port 22, User msfadmin : Login failure".
 This means that Kali Linux is blocking the SSH port 22 on Metasploitable due to outdated encryption methods.
-If you ping the Metasploitable, the error message "Unable to negotiate with 10.0.2.15 port 22: no matching host key type found.
+If you try to connect the Metasploitable using "ssh msfadmin@10.0.2.15" command, the error message "Unable to negotiate with 10.0.2.15 port 22: no matching host key type found.
 Their offer: ssh-rsa,ssh-dss" indicates a mismatch in keys and outdated encryption, specifically ssh-rsa and ssh-dss, which are considered insecure.
 This results in an Unauthenticated Scan Report, even though a correct credential was provided.
 Despite this, the scan still identified 69 vulnerabilities, with 24 of them rated high in CVSS scores.
 <br />